BhoomikaDua/ProzoCafe/README.md

 ## Functionality And Features

 ### Register/Login Page
 ##### Customers
-- can Login and Register as a Customer
+- Can Login and Register as a Customer
 ##### Clerk
-- can Login but cannot Register as a Clerk
+- Can Login but cannot Register as a Clerk
 ##### Admin/Owner
-- can Login as Admin
+- Can Login as Admin
-- can Register other **clerks and admins only**
+- Can Register other **clerks and admins only**

 ![Register](/Screenshots/Register.bmp)

 ### Menu Page
+##### Customers
+- Can add various Menuitems to cart using the Add to cart Button and Increase/Decrease Tool
+- Invoice is saved as an Online Order
+##### Clerk
+- Can add various Menuitems to cart using the Add to cart Button and Increase/Decrease Tool
+- Invoice is saved an a Walk-in Order

 ![Menu](/Screenshots/Menu.bmp)

+##### Admin/Owner
+- Can add various Menuitems to cart using the Add to cart Button and Increase/Decrease Tool
+- Invoice is saved an a Walk-in Order
+- Can Add Category for the menu
+- Can Add and Edit Menu Items
+- Can Activate/Deactivate Categories
+- Out of Stock Label appears when a menu item stock is empty

 ![Menu](/Screenshots/Edit.bmp)